tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 disposal can truly help with making our sites stand apart from the crowd.
 They can also serve as supporting references for any design conclusions we arrive at.

+Many types of professionals can study fonts, colors, and general visual design in depth.
+Pursuing this knowledge while also trying to get a website up and running can easily be overwhelming.
+The result ends up with a mixture of creative and technical knowledge, typically leading individuals to lean one way or the other.
-Many types of professionals can study fonts and colors in depth, so it is easy to be overloaded with this information while you are also trying to get your sites working from a technological standpoint.
-Seeing what types of decisions have to be made while putting together things like a design system can also make you appreciate the multiple sides of putting together a website, and slowly even creeping into creating a brand for a company.
-I would like to leave you with two very professional design systems that really exemplify this, and make it fully apparent why there are so many types of professionals that come into play when working on such projects.
+Being aware of what types of decisions have to be made while constructing a design system can help us appreciate the multiple dimensions of such an endeavor.
+Putting together a website can sometimes slowly creep into the territory of creating a brand for a company, so this knowledge often proves valuable.
+Below there are references to two very professional design systems that really exemplify all the aspects we touched on here and more.
+They will also likely make it fully apparent why there are so many types of professionals that come into play when working on such projects.

 > **Design Systems**:
 > [Starbucks Creative Expression](https://creative.starbucks.com/)